Neural Network Quantization for Microcontrollers: A Comprehensive Survey of Methods, Platforms, and Applications: Primary Quantization Techniques

 Depending on the availability of data, PTQ methods can be either data-driven or data-free.
 Data-driven PTQ uses a small calibration set to estimate the appropriate quantization parameters (e.g., scale and zero-point), while data-free approaches generate synthetic data~\cite{cai2020zeroq} or leverage model statistics~\cite{nagel2019data} to achieve calibration (see Section~\ref{sec:data-agnostic}).
 Once calibration is performed, the quantized model can be used directly for inference without any further modification to its weights or structure.

 As no further training is needed, this approach is straightforward and computationally inexpensive, making it an attractive choice for deployment.
 Once a model is quantized, it can be deployed to perform low-precision inference and associated computations, without any adjustments to the parameters.
 However, this convenience often comes at the cost of reduced accuracy.
-Quantization introduces numerical errors on each parameter as well as on the input, thus leading to a quantization error on the activations.
-The accumulation of quantization errors at the output of the neural network can cause the classifier, for example, to incorrectly predict the class of the input data, creating an accuracy drop compared to the non-quantized version.
+Quantization introduces numerical errors in parameters and activations (including the input), which propagate through subsequent layers.
+The accumulation of these errors can lead to misclassifications at the network output, producing an accuracy drop relative to the full precision model.
 As the bit-width decreases (e.g., INT8 or lower), these quantization errors tend to grow, increasing the likelihood of accuracy degradation, particularly in deeper or more sensitive models~\cite{nagel2021white, novac2021quantization}.

 Despite this limitation, PTQ is widely used in practice and suffices for many TinyML and edge AI applications, where the trade-off between accuracy and efficiency is acceptable.